Come and visit Heswall! Is it time we marketed the town and district more effectively?

 Motor homes, owned or rented, are becoming increasingly popular, and the Wirral Country Park Caravan Club Site at Thurstaston enjoys a five star community rating, and is much praised for being well run and having stunning views across the Dee Estuary.

 It goes without saying the town has a wide range of restaurants: Nova, now relocated from Pensby Road to what was Pizza Express on Telegraph Road; Silk Road; Franklyn's Bar and Grill; Barton Rouge; 107 Dining Room; Paolo's Pizza; The Burnt Truffle; Gusto Italian; and more.

-Heswall Hall will reopen with a wide ranging offer of activities and entertainment, and a strategy designed to attract people from further afield; there’s an excellent golf course (and for those wanting to play more than one, Caldy and Royal Liverpool at Hoylake are just minutes away); enjoyable walks on the Wirral Way; a nice beach complete with ready made spots to barbecue; the Heswall Dales which remains something of a hidden gem despite being almost in the heart of the town; good independent shops on its high street; a fine landscape for cycling; and then there’s thriving West Kirby with its beach, Marine Lake and Ashton Park just a short drive away in one direction; Neston and its market in the other; and before that, Parkgate.
+There's an excellent golf course (and for those wanting to play more than one, Caldy and Royal Liverpool at Hoylake are just minutes away); enjoyable walks on the Wirral Way; a nice beach complete with ready made spots to barbecue; the Heswall Dales which remains something of a hidden gem despite being almost in the heart of the town; good independent shops on the high street; a fine surrounding landscape good for cycling; and then there's thriving West Kirby with its beach, Marine Lake and Ashton Park just a short drive away in one direction; Neston and its market in the other; and before that, Parkgate.

 There's more to Heswall, and apologies for any omissions, but this is enough to prompt that question again: should the town, as well as relying on the individual efforts of local businesses to market themselves, find a means of singing the praises of Heswall as a whole in order to increase its popularity and prosperity?